organismus/openwrt-a5_v11/README.md

 # Hardware mod to increase router memory

-Device supplied with internal flash EN25Q32 (4M).
+Device supplied with internal flash EN25Q32 (4M), but after desoldering and replacement it with with W25Q128 (16M) some additional steps required:
-To be able use flash memory chip W25Q128 (16M), need it to do steps:
 1. install bootloader (u-boot)
 1. copy 'factory' partition from old flash
 1. write new OpenWrt firmware for A5-V11